csells/go_router/README.md

 # TODO
 - route guards and redirection
+  - BUG: address bar not updating
+  - TODO: update README
+- rearrange README and rename ctors to make the routes case the default
+- query parameters via Uri.queryParameters and Uri.path
-- test async id => object lookup
+- update README for async id => object lookup
-- add custom transition support
 - nesting routing
+- custom transition support
 - supporting the concept of "back" as well as "up"
 - support for shorter locations that result in multiple pages for a single route, e.g. /person/:pid could end up mapping to three pages (home, families and person) but will only match two routes